Applying Makeup at Your Desk? The 8 Gross Things You Didn’t Realize You’re Doing

 Not properly storing your makeup

 We all have that drawer at work, the one you stuff with everything from emergency granola bars to the beauty products you use for your mid-day touch ups.
 (Speaking of, here are 22 tricks for keeping your office desk neat).
 But it’s important to make sure that moisture isn’t getting to your makeup, which can happen from humidity or even a water bottle leak you might not have noticed, since it could lead to the breeding of bacteria in your products.
-“If you are going to be keeping makeup in your drawer, you should keep it in a sealed container like a Ziploc bag or Tupperware containers.
+“If you are going to be keeping makeup in your drawer, you should keep it in a sealed container like a sandwich bag or food storage container.
 The key is to avoid moisture,” says Dr. Krishnan.
 “Any microbe, bacteria, or mold needs moisture in order to grow and proliferate—if the moisture is that of a normal room, then there is very little risk that they are breeding any harmful microbes.
 But if the humidity or moisture is high, mold can grow on makeup.”
 Not only is that seriously gross, mold is a common allergen.

 Not replacing your products